vuthuyduong/dnabarcoder/README.md

 ../../dnabarcoder.py best -i dnabarcoder/CBSITS.cutoffs.json -f CBSITS_classification.fasta

-The best similarity cut-offs are saved in json and text format files dnabarcoder/CBSITS.cutoffs.best.json and dnabarcoder/CBSITS.cutoffs.best.txt.
+The best similarity cut-offs to classify the sequences at different taxonomic levels for the taxa given in the cut-offs file are saved in json and text format files [dnabarcoder/CBSITS.cutoffs.best.json](https://github.com/vuthuyduong/dnabarcoder/blob/master/data/CBSITS.cutoffs.json) and dnabarcoder/CBSITS.cutoffs.best.txt.
+The best similarity cut-offs to assign sequences to the taxa given in the classification file are saved in json and text format files [dnabarcoder/moldITS.cutoffs.assign.json](https://raw.githubusercontent.com/vuthuyduong/dnabarcoder/master/data/CBSITS.cutoffs.assign.json) and dnabarcoder/CBSITS.cutoffs.assign.txt.

 - To <strong> merge </strong> two or more similarity cut-offs files, use the following commands.
 For a taxonomic level and group, the output file will keep the similarity cut-off having the highest confidence:

-../../dnabarcoder.py best -i dnabarcoder/CBSITS.cutoffs.json,dnabarcoder/existing.cutoffs.json -o mergedcutoffs.json
+../../dnabarcoder.py merge -i dnabarcoder/CBSITS.cutoffs.json,dnabarcoder/existing.cutoffs.json -o mergedcutoffs.json

 ## Classification